 - The user has permission to run queries in the project and the action is

 Services producing audit logs

 The following services write Admin Activity or Data Access audit logs.
-If a service has a blank entry under Data Access, then that service does not presently write Data Access audit logs.
 To enable Data Access logs, see Configuring Data Access Logs.

 |Services with audit logs||Admin

 |Application Identity||Beta||n/a1||Audits OAuth 2.0 client IDs and brands.|

 |Cloud Identity and Access Management (IAM)||GA||GA||Audits the Service Account API.|

 |Cloud Identity-Aware Proxy (IAP)||n/a3||GA|

 |Cloud Resource Manager||GA||n/a1||Audits the Project API.|